The answer is yes, if your business:

 In addition to the certifications above, a business can self-certify as Service-Disabled Veteran-Owned, which may make you eligible for set-asides.
 Note: it is also possible for a business to have more than one certification; for example, your small business can be both Woman-Owned AND Service-Disabled Veteran-Owned.

 Certification may take anywhere from three-months to a year.
-You are advised to begin the process as early as feasible.Your company needs to be certified before you qualify for set-asides.
+We advise you to begin the process as early as feasible.Your company needs to be certified before you qualify for set-asides.

 The Office of Small Business Utilization